All Episodes

 Okay.

-And this whole thing with the health care issues.
+And this whole thing with the health care issues, I think the Obama people are very smart.

-Exactly what you're saying about denying health care to people will happen, and they won't have to worry about Social Security issues.
+Exactly what you're saying about denying health care to people will happen, and they won't have to worry about social security issues.

-You think that's that's a pretty damning in indictment.
+You think that's a pretty damning indictment.

 I don't know if I would go that far on the conspiratorial side.

-I I just think it is part and parcel of the socialist liberal agenda, and that is they believe in an equal distribution of poverty, whether it's health care or anything else, being better than an unequal distribution of wealth, even though everybody's better off in the latter.
+I just think it is part and parcel of the socialist liberal agenda, and that is they believe in an equal distribution of poverty, whether it's health care or anything else, being better than an unequal distribution of wealth, even though everybody's better off in the latter.

-They just have this bizarre preoccupation with equality, even equality that's frankly no good.
+They just have this bizarre preoccupation with equality, even equality that's, frankly, no good.

 That's what's so bizarre about this.